-Lehigh Valley Health Network’s (LVHN) Medical Toxicology Program provides innovative, fellow-centered training.
-We received initial accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in June, 2017, and our inaugural class began in July, 2018.
+Lehigh Valley Health Network’s Medical Toxicology Program provides innovative, fellow-centered training.
+We received initial accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in June 2017, and our inaugural class began in July 2018.
 The two-year fellowship provides an outstanding opportunity for clinical and academic training taught by devoted and energetic faculty.

-Fellows also manage poisoned patients at Lehigh Valley Hospital–Muhlenberg.
-This community hospital is located 13 miles from the Cedar Crest campus.
+Fellows manage poisoned patients at LVH–Muhlenberg.
+This community hospital is 13 miles from the LVH–Cedar Crest campus.
 It features an inpatient mental health facility and a unique intensive care unit manned only by emergency medicine residents and intensivists.

-To further augment the fellows’ experience with industrial exposures, they also rotate at East Penn Manufacturing located in Lyon Station, Pennsylvania.
+To further augment the fellows’ experience with industrial exposures, they also rotate at East Penn Manufacturing in Lyon Station, Pa.
 East Penn Manufacturing is the largest single-site, lead-acid battery manufacturing facility in the world.
-We believe this experience provides the fellows with an unparalleled experience to industrial exposures.
+We believe this experience provides the fellows with an unparalleled experience in industrial exposures.

 Finally, it is imperative that toxicology fellows have the opportunity to provide both telephone and telemedicine-based consultation to health care clinicians.
-Lehigh Valley Health Network has developed a unique toxicology practice model whereby telephone consultation with multiple hospitals throughout the eastern half of Pennsylvania is provided.
+Lehigh Valley Health Network has developed a unique toxicology practice model whereby telephone and telemedicine consultation with multiple hospitals throughout the eastern half of Pennsylvania is provided.
 The fellows provide consultative advice under the guidance of the supervising toxicologist.
-Fellows also participate in both periodic phone call review and didactic experiences at the Philadelphia Poison Control Center at Children’s Hospital of Philadelphia.
+Fellows also participate in both periodic phone call review, case review and didactic experiences at the Poison Control Center at Children’s Hospital of Philadelphia.
 Fellows also spend time with the hyperbaric oxygen experts affiliated with the poison control center in Philadelphia.